John J. Lombardi

-John J. Lombardi (born April 30, 1952) is an American Democratic politician from Providence, Rhode Island.
-As President of the Providence City Council, he served as acting mayor for four months between the conviction of Buddy Cianci and the election of David Cicilline.
+John J. Lombardi (born April 30, 1952) is an American politician, judge, and lawyer.
+A member of the Democratic Party from Providence, Rhode Island, he currently serves as a member of the Rhode Island House of Representatives and Chief Judge of the Providence Municipal Court.
+From 2002–, as President of the Providence City Council, he served as the Acting Mayor of Providence for four months between the conviction of Buddy Cianci and the election of David Cicilline.

+Early life and education

+Lombardi was born April 30, 1952.
 Lombardi grew up in Federal Hill on DePasquale Avenue and graduated from Mount Pleasant High School in 1970.
 He attended Rhode Island College, earning a Bachelor of Arts in 1975.
 He worked as a teacher, earning a Master of Arts in Secondary Education from Rhode Island College in 1982, before turning his interests to law.
 He received a Juris Doctor from Suffolk University Law School in 1987.

+Providence City Council

-In 1984, he was elected to the Providence City Council, representing Ward 13.
+In 1984, he was elected to the Providence City Council, representing Ward 13, serving for over 26 years.
+His district representd the neighborhoods of Federal Hill and West End.

 In 1999, Lombardi was elected President of the City Council, and served until 2006.
 When Vincent Cianci was convicted and was forced to step down, Lombardi, as City Council President, took over.

-Since 1984, he has represented Ward 13, consisting of the neighborhoods of Federal Hill and West End.

-Lombardi lost the 2010 Democratic mayoral primary to Angel Taveras, finishing second with 29% of the vote to Taveras's 48%.
+Lombardi ran for mayor in 2010, but lost the Democratic primary election to Angel Taveras, finishing second with 29% of the vote to Taveras's 48%.

+Rhode Island State House

 In 2012, Lombardi won a three-way race to represent the neighborhoods of Federal Hill, Manton and Olneyville in the Rhode Island House of Representatives.

-In 2013, Lombardi introduced a bill calling for term limits for members of the State Legislature.